kurt-stolle/injector/README.md

-# injector
+# Injector

-a .dll injector for Windows
+A .dll injector for Windows.
+Controllable via console.

+Intended for learning purposes.